Azure/multi-cloud-asset-inventory-preview/README.md

 #### Azure operations
-- Perform the following operations with an Azure user with the <code style="color : red">Contributor</code> role at the subscription scope.
-Please refer to [this document](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=delegate-condition) for how to assign roles in Azure portal.

 - In cloud shell, let's start by creating a set of environment variables that will be used in the onboarding script.
 Note you will need to fill in the parameters in.

 ##### Set variables